 Note that these experimental optimized kernel shapes and sizes are consistent with our analysis of the reconstruction kernel corresponding to the FOV.
 The reconstruction SER and SSIM were analyzed using repeated measure ANOVA.

-\paragraph{Prospective Undersampled Perfusion Study} 22 MB=3 and 27 MB=5 prospectively acquired SMILE resting perfusion scans were acquired to achieve whole left ventricle coverage (6 or 9 slices for MB =3, 5 or 10 slices for MB = 5).
+\paragraph{Prospective Undersampled Perfusion Study} 13 resting perfusion scans with MB = 3, a 3$\times$ extended FOV (net $R=8$) and 30 resting perfusion scans with MB = 5, a 5$\times$ extended FOV (net $R=10$) were prospectively acquired using SMILE to achieve whole left ventricle coverage (6 or 9 slices for MB = 3, 5 or 10 slices for MB = 5).
 Imaging was performed with breath-holding during an intravenous injection of 0.075 mmol/kg of Gadovist at 3 cc/second over 60 heartbeats in a 3T scanner (Siemens MAGNETOM Skyra).
-SMILE GRE sequence parameters included: TE: 1.29 ms, TR: 2.9 ms, Time of delay (TD) from SAT pulse to first PE line acquisition for Tissue function: 60 ms, resolution 1.5 $\times$ 1.5 $\times$ 10 mm$^3$, FOV 288 $\times$ 864 mm $^2$ for MB=3 or 288 $\times$ 1440 mm$^2$ for MB=5.
-We adopt CAVA sampling, and spatial-temporal HICU + stationary wavelet (SWT) as reconstruction.
-Images were graded by a cardiologist using a 5-point Likert scale.
+SMILE GRE sequence parameters included: TE: 1.29 ms, TR: 2.9 ms, Time of delay (TD) from SAT pulse to first PE line acquisition for Tissue function: 60 ms, resolution 1.5 $\times$ 1.5 $\times$ 10 mm$^3$, FOV 288 $\times$ 864 mm $^2$ for MB = 3 or 288 $\times$ 1440 mm$^2$ for MB = 5.
+We adopt CAVA sampling, net acceleration rate $R=8$ for MB = 3 (72 measured PE lines), and $R=10$ for MB = 5 (96 measured PE lines).
+Spatial-temporal HICU + stationary wavelet (SWT) was used as reconstruction.
+Images were graded by three cardiologists/radiologists using a 5-point Likert scale.
 The acquisition pipeline is shown in Fig.~\ref{fig: Acquisition pipeline}.